 Launched in 2013 by brothers Nikolai and Pavel Durov, Telegram Messenger has earned its rightful place as an incredibly useful messaging app.
-It combines the functions of a number of social media apps in one, allowing people to post both private and public texts.
+It combines the functions of several social media apps in one, allowing people to post private and public texts.
 In the latest move, the app has tested a beta version of the app for a few hours that allowed its users to declutter their chat rooms by separating channels from private chats.

 In the beta version of the app, constructed for macOS, the app’s developers tried to do away with the problem by allowing users to ‘tape’ similar channels under one heading.
 This not only declutters the chat room by categorizing channels into folders but also makes them easily available.
 While this function is still being tested, on being made available, it is expected to allow the users to choose whether to categorize channels into separate folders or leave them in the chat room itself.